pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1008 Estimations

+Today I make another estimation for a new feature in the platform, I think that my estimations times its be better with the time, and I hope finish this feature in the time estimated.

 ##### Day 1007 WebHooks and Microservices

 Today I learned some interesting things about microservices, how to separate responsibilities for